data-mining-UniPI/teaching25/data_understanding/Data understanding.md

 # Dealing with... duplicates

 Trivial: remove them... when appropriate!
-Not all duplicates are garbage, it depends on what insight you can gather from it.
+It depends on what insight they carry.

 <div class="ui two column doubling stackable grid container bottom">
 <div class="column">